pennz/antlr_lifestyle/notes.md

 - Two, memories.
 Bring up my thoughts from a week, a month ago.
 Show me how far I've progressed.
 - Three, blatantly ask what they could have done today to make their day even better.
 Then, ask them to do that tomorrow.
 And check the next day and ask about their progress again.
 Celebrate with them when they take a step forward.
 Raise them up when they fail.

+## know the social world
+social ladder
+how the gap is generated

+Q: Do we just use data to show the fact?

+## tools
+Umple can be used to generated code (first do real coding) then we do things.